yeliuyChuy/DSPTools/README.md

 ![](https://github.com/yeliuyChuy/DSPTools/blob/master/pics/Convolver_GUI.png)

-Tips: In consideration of the purpose of using, some open source Impulse Response library are suggested here:
+Tips: In consideration of the purpose of using, some open source Impulse Response library are used in demo and suggested here:

 | Purpose      | Corpus    |
 | ---------- | :-----------:  |